 Non-compensatory employee benefit plan: The Company offers a qualified Employee Stock Purchase Plan ("ESPP") to all employees.
 The Company's common stock can be purchased through a payroll deduction at a discount to the market price.
 The qualified ESPP allows for a discount of up to 15% based on the sole discretion of the committee established to administer the plan.
-For offering periods during fiscal years 2022, 2021, and 2020 the discount was set at5% of the market price.
+For offering periods during fiscal years 2023, 2022, and 2021 the discount was set at 5% of the market price.
 Transactions under the non-qualified ESPP occurred directly through the Company's transfer agent and no brokerage fees were charged to employees.
-Transactions under the qualified ESPP occur through the Company's third-party stock plan administrator.
-The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2022, 2021, or 2020 related to the plan.
+Transactions under the qualified ESPP occur through the Company's transfer agent and no brokerage fees were charged to employees.
+Transactions under the qualified ESPP occur through the Company's transfer agent and no brokerage fees were charged to employees.
+Transactions under the qualified ESPP occur through the Company's transfer agent and no brokerage fees were charged to employees.
+Transactions under the qualified ESPP occur through the Company's transfer agent and no brokerage fees were charged to employees.
+Transactions under the qualified ESPP occur through the Company's transfer agent and no brokerage fees were charged to employees.
+Transactions under the qualified ESPP occur through the Company's transfer agent administrator.
+The plans have been deemed non-compensatory and therefore, no stock-based compensation costs have been recognized for fiscal years 2023, 2022, or 2021 related to the plan.